One Question is a regular series in which we ask leading thinkers to give a brief answer to a single question.

 This is not an easy or necessarily positive starting point for building a progressive and structurally transformative movement that aims to redress social, fiscal and environmental inequalities.
 This starting point has, for the Left, usually been the workplace.
 However, at today’s Western capitalist juncture, the traditional shop floor and factory are challenged by more flexible, fluid, subjective and immaterial conditions rendering that space more difficult to define and situate.

 The apartisan stance has thus been tested by the Gilets Jaunes as a new basis for action.
 However, it is constantly threatened by overt and covert attempts at appropriation by political parties, experts, organs of the state, etc. It is also constantly threatened by people’s everyday tendencies to shape and identify problems and strategies for the movement to evolve, and thus to revert to party-form politics.
-Keeping the apartisan stance – by nurturing its distinction between political action and subjectivity – is therefore a real challenge and one the movement is constantly learning on the spot how to manage.
+Keeping the apartisan stance – by nurturing its distinction from political action and subjectivity – is therefore a real challenge and one the movement is constantly learning on the spot how to manage.

 This has led to various successes and defeats, and also to the various and diffuse nature of the protests.
 It has also led to strong critiques from the Left, inside and outside France, about the lack of long-term potential for the movement, critiques which deplore the lack of anti-capitalist and structural strategy, its latent individualism and limited consumption-based demands, as well as its superficial and ephemeral spontaneity, and of course its far-right elements and associations.